ShadowOne333/A-Link-to-the-Past-Redux/ReadMe.md

 * Change all the references of the “Wise Men” to “Sages”, Medicines to "Potions", Blue Pendant is now Wisdom while Red one is Power, and many other text and graphical changes to fit in line with the rest of the series.
 * King of Hyrule now has a red outfit instead of green to match the rest of the franchise’s Kings of Hyrule (Like Daphnes Nohansen Hyrule from WW).
 For v5.0, the palette being shared between green soldiers and King of Hyrule has been fixed.
 Thanks to Conn for this!

 * Ice Palace now resembles the GBA version with a new layout.
 In v2.0 this room layout was fixed to have 3 movable blocks in the new section.
 There was one movable block unused in one other Dungeon layout found in Room 019 of ZScream (why was it there?).
-The modified rooms are 09E, 0BE and 0CE in ZScream (convert to decimal for Hyrule Magic room numbers).
+The modified rooms are 09E and 0BE in ZScream (room 0CE doesn't need changes, the status pull lever is used to re-open the door).

 * Uncensored changes have been included too, as well as restoring some unused content.
 These changes focus on restoring censored content from A Link to the Past (J) and unused content for both ROMs (U and J).
 Some of the new content includes (Room values are in Hex for ZScream, convert to decimal for Hyrule Magic):